chiappo98/fast_detector_Response/README.md

 ## Required softwares
 The only software which is not available publicly is the drdf package, necessary to build the output files.
 Installing this repository the user will get automaticly the `drdf.py` file.
-For the ones who have an account on *baltig* the same software is available [here](https://baltig.infn.it/dune/sand-optical/drdf).
+For the ones who have access to GIT repositories at *baltig.infn.it* (you need to be registered as guest at INFN - Sezione di Bologna), the same software is available [here](https://baltig.infn.it/dune/sand-optical/drdf).

 ### The drdf module